-On Friday, January 14, 2022, a special online lecture was given by Professor Hiroyuki Ito of the Kyoto Computer Graphics Institute (KCGI), creator of the globally popular Vocaloid (VOCALOID) "Hatsune Miku" and CEO of Crypton Future Media, Inc.This special lecture is usually held in the main hall on the 6th floor of KCGI Kyoto Ekimae Satellite, Kyoto Computer Gakuin (KCG), Kyoto Ekimae Campus, but this time, as in previous years, the lecture was broadcast live with simultaneous interpretation in English via the Internet to prevent the spread of the new coronavirus.Professor Ito explained how "Hatsune Miku" was born, how it has grown, his work on voice technology and 3DCG technology, and his wide-ranging activities in Japan and abroad, using video clips.At the end of the lecture, there was a question and answer period.
+On Friday, January 14, 2022, a special online lecture was given by Professor Hiroyuki Ito of The Kyoto College of Graduate Studies for Informatics (KCGI), creator of the globally popular Vocaloid (VOCALOID) "Hatsune Miku" and CEO of Crypton Future Media, Inc.This special lecture is usually held in the main hall on the 6th floor of KCGI Kyoto Ekimae Satellite, Kyoto Computer Gakuin (KCG), Kyoto Ekimae Campus, but this time, as in previous years, the lecture was broadcast live with simultaneous interpretation in English via the Internet to prevent the spread of the new coronavirus.Professor Ito explained how "Hatsune Miku" was born, how it has grown, his approach to voice technology and 3DCG technology, and his wide-ranging activities in Japan and abroad, using video clips.At the end of the lecture, there was a question and answer period.

 In his lecture titled "The Potential of Digital Content Learned from Hatsune Miku," Professor Ito introduced Crypton's business and explained the basics of computer music.And "software-enabled instruments that are installed on a computer are called virtual instruments."Hatsune Miku" is a virtual instrument of singing voice.It was developed using Yamaha's Vocaloid technology.This was a completely new experiment for our company, and we put a character on the product," he explained.